 that decode signaling dynamics into functions; (3) the mechanisms that underlie cellular memory of environmental changes.

 Using the signal control system to generate oscillatory transcription factor activation

 A synthetic yeast strain has been constructed by introducing analog-sensitive mutations in PKA that renders selective inhibition of PKA activity by a small cell-permeable inhibitor, 1-NM-PP1.
 This chemical genetic strategy was combined with microfluidics and quantitative microscopy to control dynamic patterns of PKA input and monitor single-cell responses.
 This system was used to systematically investigate how the dynamics of transcription factor Msn2 are interpreted by its target genes (Hao et al., 2013; Hao and O'Shea, 2012).
 For example, in the movie, oscillatory patterns of transcription factor translocation were artificially generated using the synthetic system.

-Understanding the dynamics of cellular aging
+Probing the causes of cellular aging

-Quantifying heterogeneous dynamics in cancer cells
+Quantifying the heterogeneity in cancer cells

 We have expanded our quantitative biology research into mammalian cell systems.
 We have developed new microfluidic and imaging technologies to track individual mammalian cells over a very long period of time.
 Our current work focuses on studying the heterogeneous signaling dynamics in cancer cells and how these dynamics influence cancer cell growth.